profdocpizza/PyMolGridVisualiser/docs/usage.md

 ## Basic Usage

 To convert a directory containing PDB files into a grid-based PDF visualization:
+    ```
     python src/protein_visualiser.py path/to/your/directory/
+    ```

-By default, this will generate a PDF in your current directory.
+By default, this will generate a PDF in your /outputs directory.

 ### Command-line Options